djvaron/Goldbach/README.md

 Performance in approach 1 diminishes as the number of cores increases.
 This is because the sieve array, which occupies 1.4 GiB, must be passed from the master process to an increasing number of worker processes.
 By contrast, performance in approach 2 improves with increasing core count up to `numCores = 4`, but then remains nearly constant.
 This is because the cost of initializing and maintaining the MPI environment offsets performance gains from increased parallelism of the verification loop.
 Adding more cores will only increase performance if the problem size is increased as well and/or the sieve array is assembled in distributed memory.

 We see that the decision to forego multi-node assembly and storage of the Eratosthenes sieve array in this work (see Sect.
 3.3) imposes a key limitation on the performance gains that distributed memory parallelism can provide.
 We know that parallelizing the sieve subroutine is desirable because, as shown in Sect.
 3.3, it accounts for most of the execution time for large problem sizes.
 However, at this stage in our project, the best we can do is to apply shared memory parallelism to the Eratosthenes sieve, and distributed memory parallelism to the verification loop.
-We explore this hybrid parallel approach in Sect.
+We describe such a hybrid parallel approach in Sect.
 7.

 ## 6. OpenACC
 <img src="https://github.com/ardwwa/Goldbach/blob/master/acc_speedup.png" width="600" alt="OPENACC">